 IPv6 - Headers

 The wonder of IPv6 lies in its header.
-IPv6 address is 4 times larger than IPv4 but the IPv6 header is only 2 times larger than that of IPv4.
+An IPv6 address is 4 times larger than IPv4, but surprisingly, the header of an IPv6 address is only 2 times larger than that of IPv4.
 IPv6 headers have one Fixed Header and zero or more Optional (Extension) Headers.
-All necessary information which is essential for a router is kept in Fixed Header.
-Extension Header contains optional information which helps routers to understand how to handle a packet/flow.
+All the necessary information that is essential for a router is kept in the Fixed Header.
+The Extension Header contains optional information that helps routers to understand how to handle a packet/flow.

 IPv6 fixed header is 40 bytes long and contains the following information.

 Version (4-bits): It represents the version of Internet Protocol, i.e. 0110.